bideepta24/lending_club/README.md

 ### file access:
 1. PPT has been shared explaining the case analysis
-2. link of python script shared below, used for preparing all the charts
+2. link of python script shared which is used for preparing all the charts